easbarba/dut/README.md

  - Folders are created not linked to avoid common issues.
  - If a `.dotsignore` is present are files listed are to be ignored, eg: `LICENSE`.
  - `.git` is ignored by default.
- - Undo linking operation, but preserve folders.
+ - Remove all linked files, but preserve folders.
  - Overwrite present links [optional].
  - Pretend mode [optional].
  - Remove faulty symbolic links found.